 Adjust system settings on the mobile phone / tablet: Allow / Deny access

-If you do not receive the desired notifications this can have various reasons.
-We have put together a few tips for you so that the cause can be solved by yourself if necessary.
+If you don't receive the required notifications this may be due to various reasons.
+We have compiled a few tips for you here, so the cause can be solved by yourself if necessary.

 However, feel free to contact our Support at any time and we will help you personally to solve the problem.